AlexWatson1212/embracing-authenticity/_posts/2025-05-31-i-am-learning-to-love-myself-through-it.md

 Self-love doesn’t mean always liking what I see.
 It means I stay with myself even when I don’t.
 It means I offer grace where I used to give guilt.
-It means I treat myself like someone I care about—especially when I’m hurting.
+It means I treat myself like someone I care about — especially when I’m hurting.

 I don’t need to be perfect to be worthy of love.

 I never did.

-So I show up now—with gentleness.
+So I show up now — with gentleness.

 Because healing doesn’t require harshness.